santiment/academy/src/docs/metrics/finalized/index.md

 date: 2025-10-06
 ---

-We now provide a way to access finalized metric values through our API.
-Finalized points are flagged as final for a given interval, meaning no further backfills or adjustments will occur for that timestamp.
+Santiment provides a way to access finalized metric data points through our API.
+Data points are flagged as final for a given interval, meaning no further backfills or adjustments will occur for that timestamp.
 This is especially useful when you need guaranteed consistency for analysis, dashboards, or reporting.

 <Notebox type="openBook">
 Finalized here means the value is considered final for the requested interval.
 It does not change afterwards due to late-arriving data or corrections.